 Educate Dad– It is important for dad to be educated on the benefits of breastfeeding for both mom and baby, however the education should not stop there.
 Make sure dad understands that although breastfeeding is natural it is not always easy.
 To better prepare everyone try taking a breastfeeding class together – they aren’t just for moms you know!
 Dad will gain a better understanding of the benefits of breastfeeding along with potential problems and solutions.
 This will help make breastfeeding a team effort and dad will feel involved in the process.

 Skin-to-Skin Contact – This is something both mom and dad can experience with baby.
 Skin-to-skin contact helps promote bonding and is a great relationship builder.
-Try cuddling, bathing, reading or just relaxing in a chair while your baby naps on your chest!
+Try cuddling, bathing, reading or just relaxing in a chair while your baby naps on your chest (dads, don't fall asleep too)!
 Dad will be able to bond with baby in a physically similar way as mom can while breastfeeding.

 Bottle-feed with Breast Milk – Once mom and baby have established a healthy breastfeeding routine try and incorporate bottle feeding with breast milk into their daily regimen.
 It is very important to ensure both mom and baby are comfortable with breastfeeding before this is implemented because studies show that babies can experience difficulty going back and forth between bottle and breast, especially in the early weeks.
 If your baby seems less than enthused to take a bottle try not to take it personally.
 Plastic bottle nipples are very different from what the baby is used to so experiment with different shapes until you find one that works.

 Fathers need to remember they play a vital role in the development of their babies even if they are not physically able to breastfeed.
 By providing support to mom, carving out special time to bond with baby and taking part in bottle-feeding breast milk, dad will be able to establish a special father-child relationship just as mom is doing.